CheckPointSW/CloudGuardIaaS/contrib/terraform/azure/vmss-new-vnet-with-peer/README.md

 # Check Point CloudGuard IaaS VMSS Terraform deployment for Azure

-This Terraform module deploys Check Point CloudGuard IaaS VMSS solution in Azure.
+This Terraform module deploys Check Point CloudGuard IaaS VMSS solution and connects it to an existing management server deployed in Azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network
 - Network security group
+- vNET peering between VMSS new vNET and between existing management vNET

 See the [Virtual Machine Scale Sets (VMSS) for Microsoft Azure R80.10 and above Administration Guide](https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CP_VMSS_for_Azure/Content/Topics/Overview.htm)